austinbirch/oldblog/src/_posts/2013-05-23-structuring-a-client-side-javascript-application.markdown

 ### Pub/sub

-The traditional *publish/subscribe* system, where components can
+A traditional *publish/subscribe* system that allows components to
 <span class="monospace">subscribe</span> to events (by name), and other
-components can <span class="monospace">publish</span> events.
-The events can have extra data associated with them that describe what happened.
+components to <span class="monospace">publish</span> events.
+The events can have extra data associated with them that provide context and describe what occurred.

 Components that <span class="monospace">subscribe</span> to events are called *consumers*, and components that <span class="monospace">publish</span> events are *producers*.

-In BottleCRM, for the most part, events are used to describe things that have happened, so that multiple consumers can react to a change in application state.
+In BottleCRM, for the most part, events are used to describe things that have happened so that multiple consumers can react to a change in application state.
 An example of this may be to load extra data when a
 <span class="monospace">signin:success</span> event is published.

 ### The message queue

 components can register to <span class="monospace">handle</span> messages, and other components can <span class="monospace">enqueue</span> them.
 When you enqueue a message, the last component to register a handler for that message name will have its handler called.
 Messages will often contain other parameters that the handler should use to perform its work.

 Handler functions can allow the message to be passed to any previous handler that was registered if it would like to, allowing interception and modification of messages.

 A parameter that will often be passed as part of a message will be a callback function.
-For example, we might enqueue a database call, to find all of users in the system.
+For example, we might enqueue a database call to find all of users in the system.
 A callback function would be supplied along with the message for the handler to call with the result.

 This sort of messaging is used to expose all of the functionality that a plugin provides to the system.
-A short list of examples would look like this:
+A short list of examples from BottleCRM would look like this:

 - View creation
 - Building models